 To top everything off, we moved the weekend before Christmas, our favorite holiday by far.
 Between the move and my impending labor, this was the first year we didn’t travel to see family for the big day.
 While my family is huge and everyone has kids, my husband’s family is small and came to stay with us for five days.
 I was immensely sad to not be able to spend time with my family, but we just couldn’t risk me going in to labor while visiting.

 We all made the best of it and enjoyed the unexpected white Christmas.
 No Christmas is complete without some drama, right?
-For example, the dishwasher spewed a couple gallons of water on the kitchen floor on Christmas Day – Chris and I were adamant that we wanted to fix it (since it’s our new home and we needed to learn to fix things ourselves).
+For example, the dishwasher spewed a couple gallons of water on the kitchen floor on Christmas Day – my husband and I were adamant that we wanted to fix it (since it’s our new home and we needed to learn to fix things ourselves).
 We never completely confirmed the issue, but it hasn’t happened since.

-I will never forget the image of my husband carrying Jim up the stairs, blood pouring down his crying and screaming face.
+I will never forget the image of my husband carrying J up the stairs, blood pouring down his crying and screaming face.
 Thankfully, all he needed was liquid stitches, and we were on our way back home around 11pm.
 Honestly, we are very lucky it was the first real injury he has ever received!

 Well, I guess it’s time to do some more juggling of parenting and unpacking before we head out for New Years festivities this afternoon.
 Although it has been stressful, insane, fun and amazing,